Agenda CE Registration Location Exhibitors

 Attendees will learn about sports-specific rehabilitation techniques for ACL injuries that do not require surgery, emphasizing the importance of personalized care and the impact of sports specialization on recovery.

-- Rehab for Non-Op ACL – Dan Lorenz, DPT, PT, ATC, CSCS
+- Rehabilitation for Non-Operative ACL – Dan Lorenz, DPT, PT, ATC, CSCS

 11:20am – 11:50am | Session 3 | Panel Discussion

-This multidisciplinary discussion will explore treatment strategies to help student athletes return to sport, featuring insights from a physical therapist, surgeon, and performance coach.
+This multidisciplinary discussion will explore treatment strategies to help student athletes return to sport, featuring insights from the athlete, physical therapist, and performance coach.

 11:50am – 12:35pm | Lunch